 Rome is one of our favorite cities in the world.
 Nearly everyone visits the Colosseum, but intrepid travelers need to visit the Appian Way and the Catacombs of San Callisto.

 It’s Wednesday.
-And that means it’s market day in Siena, Italy.
-We love local markets around the world and we were excited to see this one.
-We left the hotel mid-morning headed for the Fortezza.
-This is was an absolutely horrible decision and landed us in traffic for nearly an hour as we tried to
+And that means it’s the Siena market day.
+We love local markets around the world and we were excited to see this one. …

 In which we got all access to some of the best wineries in Tuscany!
 During the Cantine Aperte wine festival in Italy, wineries open their doors to the public and reveal their secrets.